 The duration of the curing must be greater than 7 days for the concrete in which Ordinary Portland Cement has been used as the binding material and greater than 10 days for the concrete in which admixtures have been added.

-The main importance of curing of the concrete can be listed as follows:
+The main importance of curing the concrete can be listed as follows:

 i.
-It is an essential process for the development of strength and hardness in the hardened concrete.
+It is an essential process for the development of strength and hardness in hardened concrete.

 ii.
 It is necessary to ensure that the concrete maintains its performance ability and durability.